Plain English Breakdown

 Health Care Coverage: Mental Health and Substance Use Disorders

-AB-1970 prohibits health insurance companies from requiring step therapy before covering certain prescription drugs for mental health or substance use disorders, starting in 2027.
+AB-1970 prohibits health care plans from requiring step therapy before covering prescription drugs for mental health or substance use disorders, starting in 2027.

 What This Bill Does

-- Prohibits a health care service plan contract or a health insurance policy issued, amended, or renewed on or after January 1, 2027, from imposing step therapy as a prerequisite to authorizing coverage of any prescription drug used for the treatment of mental health or substance use disorders.
+- Prohibits health care service plan contracts and insurance policies from using step therapy as a requirement to cover prescription drugs for the treatment of serious mental illness or substance use disorder after January 1, 2027.

-- Specifies that this prohibition does not apply when the FDA-labeled indications and usage of a drug indicate that some prior medication must be taken.
+- Specifies that this prohibition does not apply if FDA labeling indicates prior medication must be taken first.

 Who It Names or Affects

-- People with mental health or substance use disorders who need prescription drugs.
+- People with serious mental illness or substance use disorders who need prescription drugs.

 Terms To Know